 These are resources about space exploration & STEM education collected (and sometimes created) by Dr. Wesley Fryer (@wfryer).
-All my lessons and curriculum from 2013-15 when I taught STEM for 4th & 5th graders at Independence Elementary in Yukon, Oklahoma are available on stem.wesfryer.com.
-My 2019-22 media literacy lessons for 5th & 6th graders at Casady School in Oklahoma City are shared on mdtech.casady.org/lessons.
-Last updated 7 Feb 2022
+My current media literacy and STEM/Robotics lessons for middle schoolers (fall 2022 to present) are on lessons.wesfryer.com.
+My lessons and curriculum from 2013-15 when I taught STEM for 4th & 5th graders at Independence Elementary in Yukon, Oklahoma are available on stem.wesfryer.com.
+My 2019-22 media literacy lessons for 5th & 6th graders at Casady School in Oklahoma City are shared on this Google Site.
+Last updated 26 Aug 2023.

 Resources from the 2022 Space Exploration Educators Conference at Space Center Houston